FBI investigating Trump rally attack as potential act of domestic terrorism

 The rallygoer who was killed was identified as Corey Comperatore, a former fire chief from the area, according to Pennsylvania Gov. Josh Shapiro, who added that Comperatore “died a hero.”

 “His wife shared with me that he dove on his family to protect them,” Shapiro said.
-The two other bystanders who were wounded were listed in stable condition.
+The two wounded bystanders were listed in stable condition.

 Biden spoke briefly with Trump and was to address the nation Sunday evening.
 The president said the country would continue to debate and disagree, but stressed: "We must unite as one nation to demonstrate who we are.”